 Perhaps, Disney, will one day bring a theme park to Canada.
 Just maybe.

-Last year (2019), we spent our summer vacation embarking on a road trip through Western Canada.
-For 2020, our plan is to visit the Walt Disney World theme parks and given the outrageous costs of these attractions, we had to start making plans early.
+In 2019, we spent our summer vacation embarking on a road trip through Western Canada.
+For 2020, our plan was to visit the Walt Disney World theme parks, and given the outrageous costs of these attractions, we had to start making plans early.

 In this post, I show how we saved 20% on Walt Disney World theme park tickets and how you can do the same.
 A similar offer is available online for Disneyland tickets.